-To make sure young people are receiving nourishing meals each day, Family League has participated as a sponsor in the At-Risk, After-School Snack Program for more than six years.
-This program pays for snacks and suppers served at eligible out of school time programs throughout the city.
+To make sure young people are receiving nourishing meals each day, Family League has participated as a sponsor in the After-school Meals Program for more than six years.
+This program providers snacks and suppers served at eligible out of school time programs throughout the city.

 The Child and Adult Care Food Program (CACFP) was designed to improve the health and nutrition of children enrolled in the program through education, professional leadership and technical assistance.
 The program promotes the development of good eating habits, while providing professional assistance to Family Child Care Providers in an efficient and effective manner.

 The Child and Adult Care Food Program’s mission is to enroll licensed Family Child Care Providers operating from within their homes and provide reimbursement for creditable meals and snacks served to participating children.
 The Program began in 1979, as a contractual pilot program through the Maryland State Department of Human Resources, sponsored by the Baltimore City Department of Social Services, serving Family Child Care homes and Child Day Care centers.